7 Best Eye Primers for Hooded Eyes That Stay Put

 When it comes to eye primer, a little goes a long way.
 Using too much product can actually cause creasing and make your eyeshadow look thick or cakey.
 Squeeze a tiny, bead-sized amount onto the back of your hand.
 You can use your ring finger to gently tap the primer onto your eyelid, as the warmth from your skin helps it melt in seamlessly.
 Alternatively, a small, flat synthetic brush can give you a more precise application.
 Dot the primer across your lid, from the lash line up toward your brow bone, ensuring you create a thin, even layer.

-Step 3: Blend Above Your Natural Crease
+Step 3: Blend Up and Over Your Natural Crease

 This is the most important step for hooded eyes.
 With your eyes open and relaxed, look straight into a mirror to see where your eyelid skin folds over your natural crease.
 To ensure your eyeshadow is visible, you need to create a new, higher crease.
 Gently blend the primer across your entire mobile lid and extend it slightly above your natural crease onto the hooded area.
 This technique creates a larger, smoother canvas for your eyeshadow, preventing the color from disappearing when your eyes are open.
 It’s a simple adjustment that makes a huge impact on your final look.

-Step 4: Set Your Primer with Powder
+Step 4: Lightly Set with Powder

 To lock your primer in place and create an ultra-smooth base for blending, set it with a light dusting of powder.
 This is especially helpful if you have oily eyelids.
 Use a fluffy brush to apply a sheer layer of translucent setting powder or a nude eyeshadow that closely matches your skin tone.
 This step absorbs any excess moisture and prevents your primer from feeling tacky, allowing your eyeshadows to glide on effortlessly without skipping or becoming patchy.
 It’s a professional trick that helps prevent eyeshadow from creasing and ensures your look stays perfect all day.

-Step 5: Apply Your Eyeshadow with a Plan
+Step 5: Apply Eyeshadow Strategically

 Now that your base is prepped and set, it’s time for the fun part.
 Having a plan for your eyeshadow application will help you make the most of your primed canvas.
 For hooded eyes, a great technique is to apply a light, shimmery shade across the mobile lid to make it stand out.
 Then, use a matte, medium-to-dark shade to define your new crease, blending it just above your natural fold.
 This creates the illusion of depth.
 Remember to blend thoroughly to soften any harsh lines.
 With a solid primer base, your eyeshadow colors will appear more vibrant and stay exactly where you put them.